KevinSmall/ethgraph/README.md

 In the above screenshot, taken from Gephi, the large green circles are addresses (full address hashes are available in Gephi and can be copied to the clipboard, but in visuals they clutter up the display).
 The smaller circles are movements of a particular token or NFT, color coded by token type.
 USDC is light green, USDT is orange.

-The above sample is part of a larger dataset of some 60k nodes and 100k edges.
-Using the exact same dataset in Gephi, we can zoom out, switch off labels and adjust the coloring.
+The above sample is part of a larger dataset.
+Using the _exact same dataset_ in Gephi, we can zoom out, switch off labels and adjust the coloring.
 When zooming out, some common patterns start to appear:

 ![Far graph](./docs/movements_as_graph_far.png "Token Movements as Graph from Afar (Gephi screenshot")